 Located to the north of central Nepal, Dhaulagiri translates to White Mountain in the local dialect and is the seventh highest mountain in the world.
-The mountain was considered as the highest in the world after its discovery in 1808 and the legacy was carried on till 30 years until Kanchanjunga was discovered.
-Dhaulagiri is best known for its enormous size and several pyramid shaped peak formations beside the beautiful glaciers, ice falls.
+The mountain was considered the highest in the world after its discovery in 1808 and the legacy was carried on for 30 years until Kanchanjunga was discovered.
+Dhaulagiri is best known for its enormous size and several pyramid-shaped peak formations beside the beautiful glaciers, icefalls.

 Manaslu (8,163 m)

 The eighth highest mountain, Manaslu lies east of the Annapurna massif and is the first mountain over 8,000m to be climbed by an all-female expedition team from Japan.
 Manaslu means the Mountain of the Spirit in Sanskrit and is a steep mountain that is clearly visible from a great distance in the surrounding region.